 Excel structured reference is a syntax that applies table names in easy-to-read formulas instead of regular cell references.

 Use this tutorial to discover the basics of Excel structured references.
-We will share the details if you are working with tables.
+We will share the details if you are working with tables and Excel Formulas.

 Table of contents:

 - How to create an Excel structured reference

 - Build easy to read Formulas using structured references

 - Build structured references using on-the-fly selection with the mouse

 What are structured references in Excel?